-Medical devices are divided into four classes: I, IIa, IIb and III.
+Medical devices are divided into four classes: I, IIa, IIb and III for devices covered by the MDR, and A to D for devices under the IVDR.
 This classification is based on risk: the higher the risk to the patient if the medical device fails, the higher the class.
-In addition to these four classes, a distinction is made within class I between devices that must be sterile (class Is), that have a measuring function (class Im) or are reusable surgical instruments (class 1r).
+In addition to these four classes, a distinction is made within class I or A between devices that must be sterile (class Is or As), that have a measuring function (class Im) or are reusable surgical instruments (class 1r).

-The MDR contains a list of requirements that every medical device must meet.
+The regulations contain a list of requirements that every medical device must meet.
 These requirements are referred to as the general safety and performance requirements.
 The requirements concern design, production, risk management and use of materials.
 This list describes requirements for all types of devices and is therefore very general.
 As a result, not all requirements might apply to your device or app.

 Each manufacturer must set up a quality management system.
 A quality management system describes the processes within an organization in areas such as design and development, production, testing, installation and service of the device.
 ISO 13485 is the harmonized standard for a quality management system for manufacturers of medical devices, and suppliers of a part or service for a medical device.

-The notified body will audit the quality management systems of manufacturers of medical devices higher than class I.
+The notified body will audit the quality management systems of manufacturers of medical devices higher than class I or A.

 Testing is required to demonstrate that the device is safe, that the device performs according to the intended purpose, and that the risks are effectively mitigated.
 This can be done by means of technical tests, user tests, laboratory tests, simulation tests, and animal tests.
 With all these tests, the following items must be demonstrated:

-The clinical evaluation examines the safety, performance and side effects of the device.
+The clinical evaluation (MDR) and performance evaluation (IVDR) examines the safety, performance and side effects of the device.
 This can be done by conducting a literature study on the actual usage data of the device.

 If there is insufficient data to establish the safety and performance of the medical device and the testing and risk assessment are not sufficient evidence, a clinical investigation should be performed.